infinimesh/infinimesh/docs/docs/REST/REST-Device.md

    - Request Type: **DELETE**
    - Request Header: **Authorization: bearer Authentication_Token**

 2. Once the above REST Request is send with the required path parameter to the endpoint, the specific owner will be removed from the device and an HTTP 200 response will be received.
-Otherwise you will get an error with the reason why the update was not successfull.
+Otherwise you will get an error with the reason why the request was not successful.